Botany of American Sweetgum Trees

 Even a Rotundiloba may eventually produce a gumball here or there, but such a stray seed pod will be treated as a novelty rather than as a nuisance.
 Rotundiloba can be grown in zones 5 to 9.

 USDA Plant Hardiness Zones, Preferred Growing Conditions, and Care

 American sweetgum trees are best grown in USDA plant hardiness zones 5 to 9.
 They are fairly drought-tolerant trees once mature.
 Grow them in full sun and in loamy soil that is on the acidic side.
 Fertilize them occasionally with compost.

 When You Can't Find (or Don't Want) the "No-Gumballs" Variety

 Although most find the spiky pods (which look like they belong on a medieval weapon) messy, they do have their uses.
 Craft enthusiasts use them decoratively in, for example:

 - Dried floral arrangements

-Some gardeners report success using them as a "pest-control mulch" (critters do not like stepping on their spines).
+Some gardeners report success using them as a "pest-control mulch" (critters such as wild rabbits do not like stepping on their spines).
 Wildlife (birds and rodents) eat the seeds.

 Outstanding Features of American Sweetgum Trees

 These trees do yield a type of gum called "liquid amber," thus accounting for both the genus name and the common name.
-According to the Illinois State Museum, "The sweetgum sap is also referred to as American styrax (hence the specific epithet, styraciflua) and some use it as a chewing gum."
+According to the Illinois State Museum, "The sweetgum sap is also referred to as American styrax (hence the species name, styraciflua) and some use it as a chewing gum."